androneus14/MERN-Book-Search/README.md

 4. Run npm run build to create the website.
 5. Run npm run develop to launch the build and be redirected to localhost:3000.

+## Issues

+I'm not sure where I went wrong, but heroku deployed application isn't able to login/signup a new user, however the localhost functions work fine.
+I've tried doing heroku run npm install, start, develop, etc but nothing seems to get it working properly.
+The application works fine on the localhost but not heroku.

 ## Links

 Email: andynguyen_3@hotmail.com <br />